madewithkoji/koji-core/README.md

 // Parse application/json
 app.use(bodyParser.json());

-// Use Koji's middleware to handle scoping across your template's remixes app.use(KojiBackend.middleware(kojiConfig));
+// Use Koji's middleware to handle scoping across customized versions of the app app.use(KojiBackend.middleware(kojiConfig));

 // Disable caching